Her children say, “Be warned. Talk about weaving and you’re gonna get a lecture.”

 Maddelein caught the attention of renowned South African designer Marianne Fassler.
 She was asked to use a China bag.
 We’ve all seen them, that iconic plastic red, white and blue hold-all so prevalent in African society and elsewhere.
 Free reign resulted in a weft of plastic, the warp being in pure cotton.
 Big squares, little ones, warp showing, her creativity matched that of the designer who constructed a jacket which wowed the judges and numbered one of the 20 most beautiful objects in South Africa.
 The Nelson Mandela statue in Pretoria was also on that list.
 Samsung, the sponsors of Amaze Africa were so bowled over, they even used it as a design on their phone covers.

-Maddelein’s work, amonst others, can be seen at the Pretoria Art Museum from 1 February 2016 for a period of 3 months.
+Maddelein’s work can be seen at her home.
 She doesn’t use internet, hence no website but she can answer her mobile phone.
 Write me an email to set up an appointment.
+Or check her Instagram page: maddeleinweave.

 Violetta Teetor – email@example.com